ayoayco/blog/_drafts/2019-03-21-what-happend.md

 image: "me"
 image-attrib: "Photo stock by Lukas from Pexel."
 ---
-<span class="first-letter">S</span>ooooo.
+Sooooo.
 I started this blog, because I wanted to have a place to record my journey into learning new Technologies; primarily related to the Web.

 But months went by and I stopped/slowed down in this journey.
 It turned out, it is not something that excites me as much as it did when I was a bit younger. <!--more-->